seemoo-lab/Hardwhere/README.md

 ```

 # Structure
-- `src/` contains the additional backend, referred to as HardWhere-Backend, used for
+- `src/` contains the additional backend, referred to as HardWhere-Backend or daemon, used for
   - indexing who lent to whom
   - providing return/lent APIs for the app, so the index in the backend is updated at the same time
   - regularly making sure the default fieldset is applied to all models that have none